openstack/kayobe/doc/source/development/testing.rst

 Running Unit Tests Locally
 ==========================

-If you haven’t already, the kayobe source code should be pulled directly from git::
+If you haven't already, the kayobe source code should be pulled directly from git::

     # from your home or source directory